thomashirtz/gym-hybrid/README.md

 This environment is described in several papers such as:
 [Parametrized Deep Q-Networks Learning, Xiong et al., 2018](https://arxiv.org/pdf/1810.06394.pdf)
 [Hybrid Actor-Critic Reinforcement Learning in Parameterized Action Space, Fan et al., 2019](https://arxiv.org/pdf/1903.01344.pdf)

+## "Slide-v0"
+Under development (Variation of the Moving-v0 with conservation of energy)

 ## Requirements
 gym